Last Modified on November 16, 2023

 Now we can go back to our plugin settings in the admin area, paste the ID and save the changes.

 Testing that the Plugin correctly works on WordPress

 Now, let’s verify that the Google Tag Manager container has actually been added to the website.
 Let’s navigate to Google Tag Manager Workspace and preview the container.

 Now we navigate our website and refresh the page.
 We should be able to see the GTM Preview mode.

 This shows that the Google Tag Manager container has been added to this website and is loading on this page.
 Our Google Analytics Page View tag has been fired one time, which is good.

 We can also go to the Google Analytics Real-time Overview interface and check the real-time view to verify that Google Analytics is actually receiving the hit that was sent to Google Tag Manager.

-Now, if you just want to use this plugin to add Google Tag Manager container into your WordPress or eCommerce website, that’s it.
+Now, if you just want to use this plugin to add a Google Tag Manager container to your WordPress or eCommerce website, that’s it.
 You don’t need to do anything else.
 It works and it works reliably.

 But the actual power of this plugin comes from everything else that it can do other than just injecting a Google Tag Manager container on your website.
 It can actually put many types of useful information into the Data Layer.
 Let me show you.